 Elon enjoys a good reputation among the top college-ranking organizations.
-U.S. News & World Report declared it the best school in the South, while Forbes ranked it the 120th best university in the country.
+U.S. News declared it the best school in the South, while Forbes ranked it the 120th best university in the country.

 30. Sewanee: The University of the South

-Sewanee: The University of the South is a private liberal arts college located in Tennessee.
+Sewanee: The University of the South is one of the best colleges for liberal arts in Tennessee.
 Sewanee’s campus is largely considered to be one of the most beautiful in the nation.
 Nicknamed “The Mountain” and “The Domain,” Sewanee’s campus consists of 13,000 acres of mountains, meadows It has 50 miles of trails that students can use for hiking, cycling, or horseback riding.
 Students can even go overnight camping without technically leaving campus.
-In 2017 Sewanee was ranked by U.S. News & World Report as the 41st best liberal arts college in the country.
-Forbes declared it the 94th best college in the United States.
+In 2017 Sewanee was ranked by U.S. News as the 41st best liberal arts college in the country.
+Forbes declared it among the 95 best colleges in the United States.

 This concludes our ranking of the best colleges in Appalachia.